 Karen I. Justel*

 Karen is a Shareholder, practicing exclusively in the areas of corporate law and commercial transactions, acting primarily for aboriginal businesses.
-She has acted as legal counsel to the Fort McKay First Nation in Alberta, and their wholly-owned businesses and joint ventures for almost 20 years.
+She has acted as legal counsel to a number of First Nations in Northern Alberta and their businesses and joint ventures for almost 20 years.
 Karen also has extensive experience in assisting First Nations on a wide range of business matters, including: business structures designed to maximize preferential tax treatment and minimize liability; drafting and negotiating business and investment opportunities provisions of impact benefit agreements; establishing investment and business trusts; corporate governance; economic development projects; establishing and ongoing representation of multi-stakeholder joint ventures with non-aboriginal industry partners; on-reserve commercial leasing and development; and financing and security on reserve lands.

 Specific engagements have included: